Skip to content

 Safety

 TRAVEL ADVISORIES & ALERTS We recommend that you check your government's foreign travel advisory for the latest information about the destination before you travel.
 You will also need to ensure that your travel insurance covers you for all destinations and activities on your trip.
+We also recommend saving the phone number for emergency consular assistance for your government’s consulate in the destination/s you’ll be travelling.
 Links to travel advisories and any current travel alerts for our trips can be found here: https://www.intrepidtravel.com/travel-alerts PERSONAL SAFETY Ensure you have a secure method of carrying your passport, phone, credit cards and cash while travelling such as a money belt.
 Leave all other high value items, including jewellery, at home Use safety deposit boxes at hotels to store your valuables when available and ensure your luggage is lockable.
 Be aware of the risk of pick-pocketing and petty theft.
 Exercise caution when walking at night, don’t walk alone and stick to well-lit streets wherever possible.
 Be vigilant on public transport and look out for your fellow travellers.
 Take precautions such as carrying your bag in front of you and never leaving personal items unattended.
 LGBTQIA+ TRAVELLERS Intrepid welcomes all LGBTQIA+ customers on our trips, however we operate in parts of the world that are less accepting.
 We support LGBTQIA+ customers to travel to these destinations and are committed to ensuring they face no discrimination on any part of the trip we control.
 We recommend you visit Equaldex (https://www.equaldex.com/) and your government's foreign travel advice for LGBTQIA+ travellers when choosing your trip.

 https://www.intrepidtravel.com/safety-guidelines